pyyupsk/dotfiles/README.md

 ## Requirements

-### Powershell Configuration
+### PowerShell Configuration

-To use the PowerShell configuration, ensure you have the following prerequisites:
+To use the PowerShell configuration, ensure you have:

-- **Windows Terminal**: Preferred terminal emulator for PowerShell.
+- **Windows Terminal**: Recommended terminal emulator for PowerShell.
-- **PowerShell 7**: For enhanced scripting capabilities.
+- **PowerShell 7**: For advanced scripting capabilities.
-- **Nerd Font**: Recommended for icons in the terminal prompt.
+- **Nerd Font**: Essential for displaying icons in the terminal prompt.

-Refer to [Powershell README](configs/powershell) for detailed installation instructions.
+Refer to the [PowerShell README](configs/powershell) for detailed setup instructions.

 ### Terminal Configuration

-For configuring your terminal, you need:
+For terminal customization, you will need:

-- A terminal emulator capable of importing color schemes, like Windows Terminal or iTerm.
+- A terminal emulator that supports color schemes, such as Windows Terminal or iTerm.
-- [Nerd Fonts](https://www.nerdfonts.com/font-downloads): Install one to display icons in the prompt.
+- [Nerd Fonts](https://www.nerdfonts.com/font-downloads): Install a Nerd Font to display icons properly.

-Refer to [Terminal README](configs/terminal) for more information.
+Refer to the [Terminal README](configs/terminal) for complete setup instructions.

 ### VS Code Configuration

-To use the VS Code configuration, you need:
+To apply the VS Code configuration, you will need:

-- **Visual Studio Code**: Text editor and IDE.
+- **Visual Studio Code**: The primary text editor and IDE.
-- **Npm**: Required for building the theme extension (or other package managers).
+- **npm**: Required for building the theme extension (or another package manager of your choice).

-Refer to [VS Code README](configs/vscode) for detailed installation instructions.
+Refer to the [VS Code README](configs/vscode) for comprehensive installation details.

 ### Discord Configuration

-In discord configuration it just a theme for discord.
+For Discord customization:

-- [Discord](https://discord.com/): Required, Because it is a discord client.
+- **Discord**: Required as the client application.
-- [Vencord](https://vencord.dev/) or [BetterDiscord](https://betterdiscord.app/): Required for installing the theme, If you use Discord in the desktop.
+- **Vencord** or **BetterDiscord**: Needed for theme installation on the desktop client.
-- [Stylus](https://github.com/openstyles/stylus): Required for installing the theme, If you use Discord in the browser.
+- **Stylus**: Needed for theme installation if using Discord in the browser.

-Refer to [Discord README](configs/discord) for detailed installation instructions.
+Refer to the [Discord README](configs/discord) for specific instructions.

 ### User Styles

-User styles are used to customize the user interface of websites.
-They are usually installed as browser extensions.
+User styles allow you to customize the appearance of websites:

-- [Stylus](https://github.com/openstyles/stylus): Required for installing the theme.
+- **Stylus**: Required browser extension for installing user styles.

-Refer to [User Styles README](https://github.com/pyyupsk/Everblush/tree/main/userstyles/styles) for detailed installation instructions.
+Refer to the [User Styles README](https://github.com/pyyupsk/Everblush/tree/main/userstyles/styles) for detailed setup instructions.

 ## How to Use

-Each directory contains a README.md file with detailed instructions on how to set up and use the configurations.
-Please read these files carefully before proceeding with installation or modifications.
+Each directory includes a `README.md` file with detailed setup and usage instructions.
+Please read these files carefully before proceeding with any installations or modifications.

 ## Additional Information

-Feel free to customize the configuration files to suit your preferences.
-If you encounter any issues or have questions, please create an issue in this repository, and we will be happy to assist you.
+Feel free to adjust the configuration files to your preferences.
+If you encounter any issues or have questions, please open an issue in this repository, and we will assist you promptly.

 ---

-For any questions or feedback, you can reach out to [pyyupsk](https://github.com/pyyupsk).
+For questions or feedback, reach out to [pyyupsk](https://github.com/pyyupsk).